exasol/script-languages-container-tool/README.md

 * Can push Docker images to Docker registries
 * Run tests for you container against an Exasol DB (docker-db or external db)

+## Limitations

+* Caution with symbolic links inside flavor path:
+  If you use symbolic links inside the flavor path (--flavor-path) they must not point to directories outside the root of the flavor path.
+  Background: Local directories paths must be mounted manually to the docker container.
+  We currently support only the mounting of the given command line arguments, but we do not analyze the content of those directories.

 ## Table of Contents

 ### Information for Users